kytkemo/middleman-site/README.md

 ## Create Site from Template

-Create a site from the template with `middleman init site --template=middleman-site`.
+Create a site from the template with `middleman init site --template=kytkemo/middleman-site`.

 ## Start Server